 Solar panels generate between 20 and 50 times more power during their lifetime than what is required to manufacture them.
 This means that a solar panel “pays back” the power needed for its manufacturing in less than a year on average – a figure that, together with the environmental footprint of solar, is constantly improving as solar is becoming more mature.

-SolarPower Europe’s Environmental Footprint Task Force is currently working on a series of Solar Sustainability Factsheets to debunk such myths.
+SolarPower Europe’s Sustainability Task Force is currently working on a series of Solar Sustainability Factsheets to debunk such myths.
 The factsheets will cover a variety of topics from carbon footprint of modules and batteries to recycling, from panels’ cost and efficiency to materials’ criticality.

 “Regulators, businesses, private consumers and customers in many regions of the world have shown an increased interest in sustainability and environmental performance of solar.
 Developing life cycle assessments and standardised approaches in environmental footprinting helps to demonstrate the advantages of solar in comparison to fossil energy and helps to portray the ongoing innovations in eco-design and sustainability of solar”